ezeslucky/deployit/README.md

-DeployIt is a free, self-hostable Platform as a Service (PaaS) that simplifies the deployment and management of applications and databases.
+Deployi is a free, self-hostable Platform as a Service (PaaS) that simplifies the deployment and management of applications and databases.

 ### Features

-DeployIt includes multiple features to make your life easier.
+Deployi includes multiple features to make your life easier.

 - **Applications**: Deploy any type of application (Node.js, PHP, Python, Go, Ruby, etc.).
 - **Databases**: Create and manage databases with support for MySQL, PostgreSQL, MongoDB, MariaDB, and Redis.